djparente/polyboost/README.md

 # PolyBoost

 ## Description
-**PolyBoost** is a post-analysis tool for the batch processing output of [PolyPhen-2](http://genetics.bwh.harvard.edu/pph2/) (I am not affiliated with the PolyPhen-2 group) that replaces the [naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) with an extreme gradient boosting [XGBoost]([https://github.com/dmlc/xgboost) classifier.
+**PolyBoost** is a post-analysis tool for the batch processing output of [PolyPhen-2](http://genetics.bwh.harvard.edu/pph2/) that replaces the [naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) with an extreme gradient boosting [XGBoost]([https://github.com/dmlc/xgboost) classifier.

+(Note: I am not affiliated with the PolyPhen-2 group).
 ## Citation

-**PolyBoost: An enhanced genomic variant classifier** is currently under peer review.
+**PolyBoost: An enhanced genomic variant classifier using extreme gradient boosting** is currently under peer review.
 If, for some reason, you need to cite this in the meantime, please contact me.

 ## QuickStart